ananta111/android-questions-from-stackoverflow/README.md

 (To run the app locally, node should be installed on your system first.
 Go to https://www.npmjs.com/get-npm  for more information)

 First, download or clone this repository.
 In the project directory, you can run:
+You need to run `npm install` first.
+Then,

 ### `npm start`

-You might need to run `npm install` first

 Runs the app in the development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.